Sign in or start a free trial to avail of this feature.

-In the second quadrant, we'd like a lightning bolt for Usain Bolt.
-So, let's select lightning bolt in the drawing part of the ribbon.
+In the second quadrant, we'd like a lightning bolt for Usain Bolt, so let's select lightning bolt in the Drawing part of the ribbon, click and drag.

-Click and drag.
-I'd like the lightning bolt to be yellow, so with the shape selected, I'll go to shape fill and select yellow.
+I'd like the lightning bolt to be yellow, so with the shape selected, I'll go to Shape Fill and select yellow.

-We'll also need to create a text box for the name Usain Bolt.
-So, let's select this icon in the recently used shapes and start typing.
+We'll also need to create a text book for the name Usain Bolt, so let's select this icon in the Recently Used Shapes and start typing.